DamianFekete/atlassian-sdk-docs/content/server/framework/atlassian-sdk/web-panel-renderer-plugin-module.md

 </tbody>
 </table>

 ## Purpose of this Module Type

-The Web Panel Renderer plugin module allows plugins to define custom renderer engines for [web panels](https://developer.atlassian.com/display/DOCS/Web+Panel+Plugin+Module).
-(Web panels are bits of HTML that will be inserted into a page.)
+The Web Panel Renderer plugin module allows plugins to define custom renderer engines for [web panels](https://developer.atlassian.com/display/DOCS/Web+Panel+Plugin+Module) (web panels are bits of HTML that will be inserted into a page.)

 ## Configuration